BONDdata/index/README.md

 # list_BONDtv.html
-Playlist m3u for BONDtv application only,Not for sale.
+Playlist.html for BONDtv application only,Not for sale.
 Watching free in BONDtv application.